bonniss/blueform/README.md

 const { controller } = useField()
 ```

-This is the raw result of React Hook Form’s `useController`.
+This is the raw result of RHF’s `useController`.

 Most fields **should not need this**.